 In my book Intensive Care for the Nurturer’s Soul: 7 Keys to Nurture Yourself While Caring for Others, I outlined a process called Stop, Drop and Roll out of Overwhelm.
 It’s key #1 of the 7 keys to creating more peace, joy and time for yourself while caring for others.
 You can read about the Stop, Drop and Roll process in the free sample book chapters here.

 Last but not least, be kind to yourself.
 Stop beating yourself up!!
 It’s not serving you or anyone and it won’t help your situation.
 Practice Intensive Self-Care.
 Take time for yourself every day.
 If you do get sick, instead of pushing harder, give yourself permission to rest and fully recover.
 Your work is not going anywhere.
 Nobody ever says, on their death bed, that they wish they had worked harder.
 If you ask someone who has cancer or a major heart attack, they will tell you why.
 That, my friend, is a lesson I wish you’ll never have to learn first-hand.

-For more information about Hueina’s speaking, coaching and products, visit www.HueinaSu.com
+For more information about Hueina’s speaking, coaching, book and other products, visit www.HueinaSu.com